Martin Schreiber, M.D. - Professional Profile

 Director, Joint Theater Trauma System

-Coordinated trauma care for wounded soldiers across multiple theaters of war.
+Coordinated trauma care for wounded service members across multiple theaters of war.

 Director, Army Military Civilian Trauma Team Training Program